-In 2004-05, nearly all of the 427 teachers in district-run, Head Start, and other private provider programs had earned at least a four-year college degree as required.
+In 2004-05, all preschool teachers working in the district or private provider programs had earned their four-year degree.

 Preschool Teacher Certification.
-In addition to a bachelor's degree, Abbott preschool teachers must also be certified.
-Preschool through Grade 3 (P-3) is the standard certification for all new teachers entering Abbott preschool programs.
+In addition to earning a bachelor's degree, Abbott preschool teachers must also be certified.5 Preschool through Grade 3 (P-3) is the standard certification for all new teachers entering Abbott preschool programs.
 One route teachers can use to earn the P-3 is to first obtain a provisional "certificate of eligibility" (CE) or a certificate of eligibility with advanced standing (CEAS).
 While teaching in a preschool program, teachers then complete a series of mentoring and evaluation sessions.
 CE candidates must also take part in early childhood instructional training.
 Teachers with a standard certificate to teach students in nursery school through Grade 8 (N-8) and at least two years of full-time teaching experience in an early childhood setting also fulfill the certification requirement under a "grandfather clause" in the regulations.
 Teachers with special education certification may only teach self-contained early childhood classrooms or serve as a second teacher in an inclusion classroom.